The Bridge Wars: Legacy

-During the nineties, the beef was not forgotten by fans or the participants, but rather fondly remembered as a classic hip hop rivalry.
-It has since been referenced in hip hop lyrics by the likes of Cormega, Das EFX, Nas, Cunninlynguists, Big Punisher, Supernatural, Chino XL, Mars ILL, and 2Pac.
-MC Shan and KRS-One themselves acknowledged the rivalry's important place in hip hop history when they appeared together in a commercial for the Sprite soft drink in the mid-nineties, in which they exchanged battle rhymes inside a boxing ring.
-However, the respective fortunes of the pair in the nineties were very different; MC Shan was widely seen by hip hop listeners as the loser of the conflict; Despite co-writing and producing "Informer", a number one hit single for the Canadian reggae singer Snow, Shan never recovered his reputation and later effectively retired.
-KRS, meanwhile, forged out a successful solo career and remained an important figure in hip hop.
+During the 1990s, the beef was not forgotten by fans or the participants, but rather fondly remembered as a classic hip-hop rivalry.
+It has since been referenced in hip-hop lyrics by the likes of Cormega, Das EFX, Nas, Cunninlynguists, Big Punisher, Supernatural, Chino XL, Mars ILL, and 2Pac.
+MC Shan and KRS-One themselves acknowledged the rivalry's important place in hip-hop history when they appeared together in a commercial for the Sprite soft drink in the mid-nineties, in which they exchanged battle rhymes inside a boxing ring.
+However, the respective fortunes of the pair in the nineties were very different; MC Shan was widely seen by hip-hop listeners as the loser of the conflict; Despite co-writing and producing "Informer", a number one hit single for the Canadian reggae singer Snow, Shan never recovered his reputation and later effectively retired.
+KRS, meanwhile, forged out a successful solo career and remained an important figure in hip-hop.

 Meanwhile, Poet had moved on, eventually rechristening himself as "Blaq Poet", and went on to be a part of the groups PHD (Poet + DJ Hot Day), and Screwball; and some of the records released over the years, took numerous pot shots at KRS.

 PHD's 1991 album title track "Without Warning" samples a couple of lines from "Numero Uno" as if answering them.
 Screwball's "The Bio" and "You Love To Hear The Stories" (a followup to the original "The Bridge", and which featured MC Shan) recounted the story of him entering the battle, and being basically ignored, and that it thankfully never escalated into physical violence; and the latter pointed to the Nas album Illmatic (1994) as proof that "the Bridge is still live".

-In 2001, on the compilation QB's Finest (a showcase of Queensbridge hip hop artists), MC Shan took one last parting shot at KRS-One with the comment:
+In 2001, on the compilation QB's Finest (a showcase of Queensbridge hip-hop artists), MC Shan took one last parting shot at KRS-One with the comment: